Marvin Kitman: Television critic

 Kitman was one of the earlier, and longer-lasting, television critics.
 He began his efforts in this arena writing for The New Leader in 1967.
-He then started his run at Newsday on December 7, 1969 ("A day that will live in infamy, as far as the TV industry is concerned," he said), and remained there until April 1, 2005, totaling 5,786 columns.
+He then started his run at Newsday on December 7, 1969 ("A day that will live in infamy, as far as the TV industry is concerned," Kitman remarked, while Bill Moyers, publisher of the paper, later said: "I hired Marvin because we needed his wit, without which a media critic is a warrior without a sword.")
+He remained at Newsday until April 1, 2005, totaling 5,786 columns.
 The column was called "The Marvin Kitman Show" and Kitman was credited as its "Executive Producer".
 It ran three times a week in Newsday and was also distributed by the Los Angeles Times Syndicate.
 Kitman worked from his home in Leonia the entire time, avoiding the commute to Melville, New York, where the paper was published, and in the earlier years sometimes using couriers to carry videotapes and copy back and forth.
 When the time came for the column to end, Kitman said in typical fashion, "Newsday gave me a tryout, and after 35 years we decided it wasn't working out."

-Kitman held strong views about the lack of quality of much of what was on television during his time as a critic.
+Kitman held strong views about the lack of quality of much of what was on television during his time as a critic; much of what he wrote about was during the period well after the original Golden Age of Television and before the Second Golden Age.
 Regarding the premiere of the sixth season of Saturday Night Live in 1980, the first with none of the original cast, he called it "offensive and raunchy" without being funny.
 "This new edition is terrible.
 Call it 'Saturday Night Dead on Arrival'."
 In reaction to the 1983 television film Kentucky Woman, starring ex-Charlie's Angels lead Cheryl Ladd in a serious role, Kitman wrote, "Cheryl Ladd as a coal miner was a very moving television experience.
 It made me want to convert to nuclear power."
 Regarding his need to judge television news programs, he summed that he had spent "thirty-five years of getting paid to watch the bad, the bemused, and the blond of TV news."
 He coined the so-called Kitman's Law: "On the TV screen pure drivel tends to drive off ordinary drivel."
 Writer Bob Klapisch has described Kitman's style as "like sarcasm dried to a delicate crisp."
+A former colleague who later became an executive director at Stony Brook University's School of Communication and Journalism said of Kitman, "He was a distinct voice, an original, and whether you were put off by his work or loved him, he was one of a kind – funny, irreverent, perhaps insufferable on occasion but never dull."